bregsi/water-fill-level/README.md

 ![Test02-3](https://github.com/bregsi/water-fill-level/blob/main/test-setup/Test02/water_level_plot20230624_17_10.png)

 With the current results, one can be satisfied before proceeding with the installation in the underground water tank.
 To ensure accuracy, this test was repeated with a slight modification.
 Measurements were taken every 0.7 seconds, 11 times, and the median value was calculated for Test 03 and 04.
-Measurments repeated every 10 seconds.
+Measurment-sets repeated every 10 seconds.

 Results Test 03

 ![Test03-1](https://github.com/bregsi/water-fill-level/blob/main/test-setup/Test03/water_level_plot20230627-test03.png)

 Results Test 04

 ![Test04-2](https://github.com/bregsi/water-fill-level/blob/main/test-setup/Test04/water_level_plot_20230627-test04-A.png)
 ![Test04-1](https://github.com/bregsi/water-fill-level/blob/main/test-setup/Test04/water_level_plot20230627-test04.png)

+## Results

+Based on these results, one can be satisfied with the modification as it seems to work well with a barrel of 35 cm in diameter.
+Therefore, it can be assumed that it will also work with the larger underground water tank.
+However, it is still necessary to assess the duration of sound reverberation within the tank.
+Thus, a subsequent live test is unavoidable to gather further information.